 More Money, Same Amount of Problems

 As of February 2014, many African countries have been hit devastatingly hard by the Ebola outbreak.
 More specifically, the countries in West Africa such as Liberia, Sierra Leone, and Guinne desperately need help.
 In these areas, Ebola has devastated whole villages, and has relentlessly taken over 8,600 lives.
 This specific Ebola epidemic has been labeled by the Centers for Disease Control and Prevention as the largest and most deadly Ebola outbreak of all time, competing with other large epidemics in societies past.
-As rampant as this disease has been, the countries of Western Africa are not alone, with organizations such as the European Union alone donating upwards of €1.2 billion in funds towards research and monitoring, and many companies in the United States pledging millions towards financial aid according to the U.S. Chamber of Commerce Foundation.
+As rampant as this disease has been, the countries of Western Africa are not alone, with organizations such as the European Union alone donating upwards of €1.2 billion in funds towards research and monitoring, and many companies in the United States have also pledged millions towards financial aid, according to the U.S. Chamber of Commerce Foundation.

 While the United States has already sent upwards of $17.5 million in financial aid, money is not what these desperate countries need.
 The Ebola crisis is not one that can be solved with cash, but with real humanitarian aid and medical supplies.
 Unfortunately, these Western African countries not only lack biohazard suits, but also the medical workers to fill them.
 That’s because the West has generally been slow to provide such aid, especially when compared to nations such as Cuba, which has provided the most immediate medical help so far.
 Out of the 50 Ebola Units needed to manage Ebola throughout West Africa, there are only enough foreign workers to man 30 of those Units.
 To make matters worse, the expected total for those infected with Ebola is supposed to triple in numbers, and only a quarter of the isolation beds needed throughout Western Africa are in place.
 The situation has grown so dire that one of the major medical charities leading the fight against Ebola has begun to turn down donations in an effort to make a statement that money won’t fix this crisis—only real medical help will.
 The problem is that many in the West worry that sending doctors and nurses will spread the pandemic into the US, causing a full-blown, worldwide epidemic.
 However these fears are unfounded, especially considering the extreme precautions taken thanks to a strictly enforced three-week quarantine period before visitors to West Africa are allowed to return home.
-This three week quarantine is to set our irrational paranoia aside and start sending West Africa the help it really needs.
+Therefore, it is time to set our irrational paranoia aside and start sending West Africa the help it really needs.